-Born in Locarno, Switzerland, in 1963 Ivo Antognini obtains his degree in piano in 1985 at Lucerne, studying with Nora Doallo.
-His diploma in piano is followed by studies at the Swiss Jazz School in Berne with pianist Joe Haider.
-Composition has been of great interest to him since childhood, so he is all the while dedicated to the activity as a self-taught composer.
-He has been invited by the American Choral Directors Association to present his choral music during the World Choir Games in Cincinnati (July 2012) where he was also one of the adjudicators of the competition.
+Born in Locarno, Switzerland, in 1963 Ivo Antognini obtained his degree in piano in 1985 at Lucerne, studying with Nora Doallo.
+His diploma in piano was followed by studies at the Swiss Jazz School in Berne with pianist Joe Haider.

+He was appointed Featured Composer of the Schola Cantorum on Hudson for the 2011-2012 concert season.
+He was invited by the American Choral Directors Association to present his choral music during the World Choir Games in Cincinnati (July 2012) where he was also one of the adjudicators of the competition.

 Starting from 2009, his music has been performed worldwide by top-level choirs such us Trinity College Choir of Cambridge, Trinity Wall Street Choir, Artists’ Vocal Ensemble, Vancouver Chamber Choir, Santa Fe Desert Chorale, Cappella Nova, Antioch Chamber Ensemble, St. Lawrence Choir, Kölner Kantorei, Lund University Male Choir, de Angelis Vocal Ensemble, Salt Lake Vocal Artists, Milwaukee Choral Artists, Swiss Youth Choir, Elektra Women’s Choir, Oriana Women’s Choir and many others.

 Since 1987 he has served as Professor of Ear-training and of Complementary Piano in the professional training level of the Conservatorio della Svizzera Italiana in Lugano.
 His choral works are published by Alliance Music Pub., Porfiri & Horváth, de Haske / Hal Leonard, Annie Bank Edition, Ferrimontana, and others.